Trade with France – Overview

 The EU also may require certain marks for specific products.
-A mark is a symbol or pictogram that appear on a product or its packaging—these range in scope from signs of danger to indications of methods of proper recycling and disposal.
-Such marks intend to provide market surveillance authorities, importers, distributors and end-users with information concerning safety, health, energy efficiency and environmental issues relating to a product.
+A mark is a symbol or pictogram that appears on a product or its packaging—these range in scope from signs of danger to indications of methods of proper recycling and disposal.
+Such marks intend to provide market surveillance authorities, importers, distributors, and end-users with information concerning safety, health, energy efficiency, and environmental issues relating to a product.
 For more information about EU Marks and requirements, please click here.

 You should have your packaging approved with the importer in France as their market might have some specific preferences.
 Goods should be marked according to European Union requirements.

 The most popular method of issuing and receiving payments in France is electronic funds transfer (EFT, equivalent to SWIFT or wire transfers).

 Payment terms must be agreed to in advance, which can include 30/60/90 day terms.
 Whatever payment terms are agreed upon, make sure all parties understand them and that your client, representative, or contact signs a mutually agreed document.

 It is best practice for sellers dealing with new customers to use secured payment terms such as 100% payment before shipping, letters of credit, sight drafts, or bills of exchange.